Azure/azure-sdk-for-java/sdk/spring/azure-spring-starter-storage/README.md

 #### Auto-configuration for Azure Blob storage

-The `spring-boot-starter-azure-storage` provides the following configuration options in `application.properties`.
+The `spring-starter-azure-storage` provides the following configuration options in `application.properties`.

 Name | Description | Required | Default
 ---|---|---|---